sez11a/liferay-docs/user/articles/110-collaboration/02-managing-documents-and-media/07-online-editing-office-365/03-creating-editing-files-office365.markdown

 ## Authentication

-The first time you create or edit a Documents and Media file via Office 365&trade;, you must authenticate with your Microsfot account.
-This links OneDrive&trade; to your portal account, so you only need to do this once.
+The first time you create or edit a Documents and Media file via Office 365&trade;, you must authenticate with your Microsoft account.
+This links OneDrive&trade; to your @product@ account, so you only need to do this once.
 You can unlink your account at any time by navigating to User Menu &rarr; *Account Settings* &rarr; *General* &rarr; *Apps*, and clicking *Revoke* next to OneDrive&trade;.

 ![Figure 1: You can unlink your Office 365 account from the portal.](../../../../images/office365-unlink.png)

 ## Creating Files

 Follow these steps to create a new Documents and Media file via Office 365&trade;:

 1. Open the *Menu*
     (![Product Menu](../../../../images/icon-menu.png)),